-CONSUMERS AS ACTORS
+CONSUMERS/CITIZENS AS ACTORS

-Consumers' opinions or CSOs' views are typically probed at the late stages of R&I when technologies and solutions are close to adoption, although there is an acknowledged need to progress from this 'doing things for end-consumer' to 'doing things with endconsumer' and even further to 'things done by endconsumers' approaches.
-Improving consumers and CSOs' possibilities to take part in early stages of R&I processes would enable to avert from developing new solutions that are not acceptable to consumers and guide the processes towards solutions that respond to consumers' needs and desires.
-This input can relate to the way we define problems, set research questions, select theories and methodological approaches, collect and analyse data, and/or how to interpret the findings and draw the implications of the R&I, as different models are required at different stages of these processes.
+Consumers' opinions or CSOs' views are typically probed at the late stages of R&I when technologies and solutions are close to adoption, although there is an acknowledged need to progress from this "doing things for end-consumer" to "doing things with endconsumer" and even further to "things done by endconsumers" approaches.
+Improving consumers and CSOs' possibilities to take part in early stages of R&I processes would enable to identify new solutions that are not acceptable to consumers and find out what the challenges in the suggested technologies are from the consumer perspective.
+Recognising the challenges can help to avert from developing technologies would be difficult to adopt due to consumer resistance and guide the processes towards solutions that consumers welcome as a response to their needs and desires.
+Consumer input can relate to the way we define problems, set research questions, select theories and methodological approaches, collect and analyse data, and/or how to interpret the findings and draw the implications of the R&I, as different models are required at different stages of these processes.
 In problem definition and setting research questions, consumer engagement should reach the funding bodies.
+Allowing open commenting on research agendas can be used to gather feedback from different CSOs representing different consumer interests and even individual consumers.
 In individual research initiatives, the consumer/citizen engagement needs to be planned as part of the process: e.g. whether and how to engage consumers at planning stages and whether the engagement should be a continuous dialogue with same participants or include different actors at planning and interpretation stages.
-For research initiatives this requires strong social science components that complement research and innovation processes in a comprehensive manner.
-To promote consumer/citizen engagement, the research initiatives must include detailed plans how and at which stages the consumers and CSOs participate in the process.
+In innovation processes in the private sector, crowdsourcing of ideas and design thinking approaches with consumers are common, but for independent research initiatives, this requires inclusion of strong social science components that complement research and innovation processes in a manner that allows the stakeholder and end-consumer input.
+To promote consumer/ citizen engagement, the research initiatives must include detailed plans how and at which stages the consumers and CSOs participate in the process.
 The engagement activities can widely differ between different types of research activities and they should support reaching the best outcomes.
 Having a social science expertise included in research proposals facilitates the stakeholder engagement and resources specially allocated to this kind of tasks should be earmarked.
 Providing guidelines for consumer and CSO engagement will benefit scientists when planning their research activities.
+Consumers can further be engaged in research as partners gathering and providing data in a systematic manner.
+Many citizen science initiatives rely on samples gathered by a range of actors who can produce a wide set of information from various contexts, including geographical and socio-demographic variance.
+Engaging consumers in R&I in food domain in this sense has not yet been widely used, but offers a potential to be exploited, especially when considering the diversity of food-related behaviours across Europe.